Jelenia Góra: Cieplice Śląskie-Zdrój

-Known from the 13th century owing to warm, curative springs that gave it their name.
-Owing to the old owners of these lands, the Silesian Schaffgotsch family, at the turn of the 18th and 19th centuries its fame extended far beyond Silesia and managed to attract flocks of patients, including many eminent persons.
+The first mention of warm, curative springs that gave it their name, come from 1281.
+The spa was then developed by the Cistercians from nearby Krzeszów in the 15th century, and since the 16th century its fame extended far beyond Silesia and managed to attract flocks of patients, Poles, Czechs, Germans and Lithuanians, including many eminent persons, such as Polish Queen consort Marie Casimire Louise de La Grange d'Arquien, her son Prince James Louis Sobieski, and Princess Izabela Czartoryska.
 Modern analysis shows that water therapeutic effectiveness is due to sulphur, silicon and fluorine compounds together with the high temperature reaching 90 Celsius degrees.
-Therapeutic sessions used to be based mainly on baths, today a wide range of treatments in the field of hydrotherapy, inhalation therapy as well as physiotherapy, phototherapy and electrotherapy.
+Therapeutic sessions used to be based mainly on baths, today a wide range of treatments in the field of hydrotherapy, inhalation therapy as well as phototherapy, physiotherapy, kinesiotherapy, and electrotherapy.

 Zdrojowy and Norwegian Parks

 These two parks are located close to the main pedestrian street of Cieplice.
 Zdrojowy Park main avenue was created already in 1796, however, the entire park was created in the first half of the 19th century when the Schaffgotschs reconstructed part of the garden into an English garden and made a part of it available to the residents of Cieplice and patients.

 At the beginning of the 20th century, owner of paper machine factory Eugen Fülner made several investments towards the spa.
 One investment was creating a picturesque park, called the Norwegian Park.
 Norwegian Park owes its name to a wooden building erected in 1909, whose finishing resembles Viking boats.

 The Gallery and Zdrojowy Animation Theatre was built in 1797–1800 and designed by the architect Carl Gottlieb Geissler from Wroclaw.
 Inside there is still a functioning restaurant, a cigar lounge, a reading room and a large concert hall.
 Theatre was built between 1833 and 1836, it can accommodate up to 270 spectators.
 Founded by Schaffgotsch family built in the neoclassical style.
 Currently scene belongs to the Zdrojowy Animation Theater in the Zdrojowy Park.